TheStaticTurtle/website_blog/content/posts/20240912_OpensourceBidiSDItoFiber/index.md

 If I read things more carfully I would have done things differently, but it worked and that meant I had a proof of concept.

 ## Second prototype
-The second prototype was very cost minded my target was arround 25eur per converter
+The second prototype was very cost minded 💰 my target was arround 25eur per converter

-The LMH0397 is a great chip but it is 18.5eur per unit in low volumes and has redundant features not needed for a simple media converter.
+The LMH0397 is a great chip but it is 18.5eur per unit 💸 in low volumes and has redundant features not needed for a simple media converter.

 I spent a while searching for alternative.
-First thing I did is to take the reclocker out of the equation.
+First thing I did is to take the reclocker out of the equation which, while usefull, isn't needed in most cases especially at lower data rates.
 I now needed a simple cable equalizer and a cable driver.
-There are a few options, for instance Texas instrument or Semtech have some interesting chips.
+There are a few options, for instance [Texas Instrument](https://www.ti.com/interface/serial-digital-interface/overview.html) or [Semtech](https://www.semtech.com/products/broadcast-video) have some interesting chips.

 But the ones I choose are from microchip, the [EQCO30T5](https://www.microchip.com/en-us/product/eqco30t5) and [EQCO30R5](https://www.microchip.com/en-us/product/eqco30r5).

-While these chips are marketed as HD-SDI Transmitter/Receiver, they are capable of up to 3Gbps Video.
-They also seem to be able to be used for a data backchannel and power over coax.
-This won't be of any use for me tho.
+While these chips are marketed as HD-SDI Transmitter/Receiver, they are capable of 3G-SDI Video.
+Interstingly 🤔, they also seem to be able to be used for a data backchannel and power over coax, but this won't be of any use for me tho.

 ### Schematic
 The schematic (at least the intersting parts) is based on the typical application circuit of both schematic.